Below I’ve listed 171 interview questions that will help you sort the wheat from the chaff if you’re interviewing a Sales Director.

 What will you do in the first month in this job?

 Give me examples of how you have leveraged your previous role to achieve better results

-How would you describe the best sales project you have been involved with, and what was your contribution to its success?
+How would you describe the best sales account you have been involved with, and what was your contribution to its success?

 Tell me about one of your biggest failures in a sales environment and what you learned from it

 What is the best thing you have achieved in your career so far?